prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 FragPipe provides two types of PTM-features reports for the phospho-enriched samples:

-- Multisite features - refers to the set of all identified peptide-forms sharing the same set of modification sites under investigation, regardless of peptide length, its derivatives, cleavage state, or whether the modifications are unambiguously localized.
+- Multisite features: refers to the set of all identified peptide-forms sharing the same set of modification sites under investigation, regardless of peptide length, its derivatives, cleavage state, or whether the modifications are unambiguously localized.
 Hence, also peptides with different sequence, ambiguous localization but identical possible modification sites are grouped into the same **multisite** feature.

 - Site-level reports collapse signals from all peptidoforms mapping to the same amino acid position into a single quantitative value per PTM site, ensuring each site has exactly one intensity per sample.
 In downstream analysis, site-level intensities plug into site-centric enrichment or kinase-activity inference tools (PhosR, PTM-SEA, RoKAI, etc.), streamlining biological interpretation and network reconstruction.